okaiso-uc/waph-okaiso/labs/lab1/README.md

 This lab is covered in Lecture 3 with the following tasks.

-### Part I: The Web and HTTP Protocol
+## Part I: The Web and HTTP Protocol

-   1. Task 1 (10 pts).
-Familiar with the Wireshark tool and HTTP protocol
+### Task 1  Familiar with the Wireshark tool and HTTP protocol

-   2. Task 2 (10 pts).
+   3. Task 2 (10 pts).
 Understanding HTTP using telnet and Wireshark.

 ### Part II: Basic Web Application Programming